top of page

 1 tsp paprika

-1 tsp rosemary, crushed
+1 tsp fresh rosemary, finely chopped

-1/2 tsp salt
+1/2 tsp kosher salt

-1 pork tenderloin, about 1 pound
+1 pork tenderloin, about 1 lb

 2 tbsp olive oil, divided